cngvl/cngvl/README.md

 <br>

 I'm looking for 👀 ...
-* Any learning resources that have been proven useful to you that'll help me on my coding journey!
+* Any learning resources that have been proven useful to you that'll help me - especially LeetCode related content!
 * Any projects you've found that you think I'd find interesting!